felexkemboi/Nakala/README.md

 I will need atleast 4 days to fully develop the system as per your requirement.If possible you could give me another 4 days to finish up the task.

 That was what i was able to do for the 20hrs given.
-You may add a [title](http://agea.github.io/tutorial.md "Markdown Tutorial") to your link (can you see the tooltip?)

 -Meanwhile you can check the code snippet below or see the raw code in my [Repository](</https://github.com/felexkemboi/Nakala/>)